Lewis B. Gunckel: Public service

+Ohio legislature

 In 1862 he was elected to the Ohio Senate and for four years was one of its leaders as chairman of the judiciary committee.
 A stalwart Union man during the Civil War, he was a supporter of the policies of Lincoln.
 He led enactment of measures to aid prosecution of the war and to protect the families of soldiers.
 When his bill for soldiers' families relief was assailed — its constitutionality questioned and a plea of economy urged — Gunckel replied:

 We can economize elsewhere, retrench everywhere, and save enough to the state in its local and general expenses to make up the entire sum; but if not, we should bear it cheerfully, heroically.
 We must fight or pay; we ought to do both.

 He authored the bill granting to Ohio soldiers in the field the right to vote—a right which many thousands of them exercised.
 He introduced a bill that established a State of Ohio soldiers' home for returning veterans and after his senate service was appointed by the Governor as its manager.

 The gradual disappearance of state hospitals and soldiers' retreats resulted in the creation of more substantial national homes.
 An act of Congress was approved March 31, 1865, appointing a Board of Managers of the National Homes for Disabled Volunteer Soldiers.
 The board elected General Benjamin F. Butler President, and Lewis B. Gunckel Secretary.
 The act authorized the Board to establish one or more homes, and under it four Homes were created.
 Gunckel was influential in the measures taken to establish the National Soldiers' Home (Central Home) in Dayton.
 The organization of the Central Home as an institution dates from March 26, 1867, at which date Gunckel, Resident Manager, took formal charge of the disabled soldiers then at the Home, a role he would continue for the next decade.
 The people of Dayton regarded this as his greatest and best work.

 In the selection of a site for the Central Home, the Board of Managers looked at the rich and fertile Miami Valley, and entered into negotiations for the purchase of 540 acre of land, about three miles (5 km) west of the city of Dayton.
 The cost of this site was $46,800 of which $20,000 was a donation from the citizens of Dayton under the leadership of Gunckel.
 Congress had given to the Home the lumber from temporary buildings at Camp Chase, and under Gunckel's direction buildings were rapidly and economically constructed and filled with disabled soldiers as fast as they were made ready.

+Grant administration

 In 1871, Ulysses S. Grant's Secretary of the Interior appointed Gunckel special commissioner to investigate frauds upon the Cherokee, Creek and Chickasaw Indians.
 His subsequent report led not only to the detection and punishment of the guilty parties, but to important reforms in the Indian service.